G protein-coupled receptor: G-protein-dependent signaling

-There are three main G-protein-mediated signaling pathways, mediated by four sub-classes of G-proteins distinguished from each other by sequence homology (G_{αs}, G_{αi/o}, G_{αq/11}, and G_{α12/13}).
+There are three main G-protein-mediated signaling pathways, mediated by four sub-classes of G_{α}-proteins distinguished from each other by sequence homology (G_{αs}, G_{αi/o}, G_{αq/11}, and G_{α12/13}).
 Each sub-class of G-protein consists of multiple proteins, each the product of multiple genes or splice variations that may imbue them with differences ranging from subtle to distinct with regard to signaling properties, but in general they appear reasonably grouped into four classes.
 Because the signal transducing properties of the various possible βγ combinations do not appear to radically differ from one another, these classes are defined according to the isoform of their α-subunit.

 While most GPCRs are capable of activating more than one Gα-subtype, they also show a preference for one subtype over another.
 When the subtype activated depends on the ligand that is bound to the GPCR, this is called functional selectivity (also known as agonist-directed trafficking, or conformation-specific agonism).
 However, the binding of any single particular agonist may also initiate activation of multiple different G-proteins, as it may be capable of stabilizing more than one conformation of the GPCR's GEF domain, even over the course of a single interaction.
 In addition, a conformation that preferably activates one isoform of Gα may activate another if the preferred is less available.
 Furthermore, feedback pathways may result in receptor modifications (e.g., phosphorylation) that alter the G-protein preference.
 Regardless of these various nuances, the GPCR's preferred coupling partner is usually defined according to the G-protein most obviously activated by the endogenous ligand under most physiological or experimental conditions.